mitsteam/phone_challenge/README.md

-# phone_challenge
+# Phone Challenge

-Scripts for calculating scores at the end of our phone time reduction competition
+This document will describe how the algorithm for calculating the prize money is calculated.